-owned prior to this offering Ordinary shares beneficially owned after this offering
+Ordinary shares beneficially owned prior to this offering Ordinary shares beneficially owned after this offering

 Number % Class A ordinary shares Class B ordinary shares Percentage of beneficial ownership (of total Class A and Class B ordinary shares) Percentage of total voting power after this offering

-Directors and Executive
+Directors and Executive Officers

-Officers

-Jianping Kong(1) 33,997,821 32.8

-Qifeng Sun(2) 23,180,333 22.3
+Jianping Kong (1) 44,379,440 42.8

+Qifeng Sun (2) 23,774,700 22.9

-Nan Hu(3) 7,905,876 7.6
+Nan Hu(3) 7,924,900 7.6

 Bing Chen(4) 2,000,000 1.9

-Huawei Kong
+Huawei Kong -

-Bingbo Li
+Bingbo Li -

 Directors and executive

-officers as a group 67,091,958 64.6
+officers as a group 78,079,040 75.2

 Principal Shareholders:

-Jianping Kong(1) 33,997,821 32.8

-Qifeng Sun(2) 23,180,333 22.3

-Nanometa Ltd(5) 11,253,356 10.8
+Jianping Kong (1) 44,379,440 42.8

+Qifeng Sun (2) 23,774,700 22.9

-Nan Hu(3) 7,905,876 7.6
+Nan Hu(3) 7,924,900 7.6

-^{} Represents less than 1% of our total outstanding shares on an as converted basis.
+Represents less than 1% of our total outstanding shares on an as converted basis.

-^{} Except as indicated otherwise below, the business address of our directors and executive officers is 30th Floor, Dikaiyinzuo, No. 29, East Jiefang Road, Hangzhou, Zhejiang, People's Republic of China.
+Except as indicated otherwise below, the business address of our directors and executive officers is 30th Floor, Dikaiyinzuo, No. 29, East Jiefang Road, Hangzhou, Zhejiang, People's Republic of China.

-^{} Beneficial ownership information disclosed herein represents direct and indirect holdings of entities owned, controlled or otherwise affiliated with the applicable holder as determined in accordance with the rules and regulations of the SEC.
+Beneficial ownership information disclosed herein represents direct and indirect holdings of entities owned, controlled or otherwise affiliated with the applicable holder as determined in accordance with the rules and regulations of the SEC.

-- † For each person or group included in this column, percentage of total voting power represents voting power based on both Class A and Class B ordinary shares held by such person or group with respect to all outstanding shares of our Class A and Class B ordinary shares as a single class.
+- For each person or group included in this column, percentage of total voting power represents voting power based on both Class A and Class B ordinary shares held by such person or group with respect to all outstanding shares of our Class A and Class B ordinary shares as a single class.
 Each holder of our Class A ordinary shares is entitled to one vote per share.
 Each holder of our Class B ordinary shares is entitled to 15 votes per share.
-Our Class B ordinary shares are convertible at any time by the holder into Class A ordinary shares on a one-for-one basis, while Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances. - (1) Represents 33,997,821 ordinary shares held of record by JIANPING KONG LTD, a British Virgin Islands company owned by Jianping Kong.
-The registered address of JIANPING KONG LTD is Intershore Consult Ltd. of Intershore Chambers, Road Town, Tortola, British Virgin Island. - (2) Represents 23,180,333 ordinary shares held of record by Star Spectrum Capital Ltd, a British Virgin Islands company owned by Qifeng Sun.
-The registered address of Star Spectrum Capital Ltd is Intershore Consult Ltd. of Intershore Chambers, Road Town, Tortola, British Virgin Island. - (3) Represents (i) 4,000,000 ordinary shares held of record by Topqick Ltd, a British Virgin Islands company owned by Nan Hu; (ii) 3,726,778 ordinary shares held of record by Toqiteck Ltd, a British Virgin Islands company owned by Nan Hu; and (iii) 179,098 restricted shares held by Nanometa Ltd., the nominee of our equity incentive trust designated to certain employees of ours, which were granted to Nan Hu and have become vested as of the date of this prospectus.
+Our Class B ordinary shares are convertible at any time by the holder into Class A ordinary shares on a one-for-one basis, while Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances. - (1) Represents 44,379,440 ordinary shares held of record by JIANPING KONG LTD, a British Virgin Islands company owned by Jianping Kong.
+The registered address of JIANPING KONG LTD is Intershore Consult Ltd. of Intershore Chambers, Road Town, Tortola, British Virgin Island. - (2) Represents 23,774,700 ordinary shares held of record by Star Spectrum Capital Ltd, a British Virgin Islands company owned by Qifeng Sun.
+The registered address of Star Spectrum Capital Ltd is Intershore Consult Ltd. of Intershore Chambers, Road Town, Tortola, British Virgin Island. - (3) Represents (i) 4,000,000 ordinary shares held of record by Topqick Ltd, a British Virgin Islands company owned by Nan Hu; and (ii) 3,924,900 ordinary shares held of record by Toqiteck Ltd, a British Virgin Islands company owned by Nan Hu.
 The registered address of Topqick Ltd is Intershore Consult Ltd. of Intershore Chambers, Road Town, Tortola, British Virgin Island.
 The registered address of Toqiteck Ltd is Intershore Consult Ltd. of Intershore Chambers, Road Town, Tortola, British Virgin Island. - (4) Represents 2,000,000 ordinary shares held of record by Dualities Link C Ltd., a British Virgin Islands company owned by Bing Chen.
 The registered address of Dualities Link C Ltd. is Sertus Incorporations (BVI) Limited of Sertus Chambers, P.O.
-Box 905, Quastisky Building, Road Town, Tortola, British Virgin Islands. - (5) Represents 11,253,356 ordinary shares held of record by Nanometa Ltd, a British Virgin Islands company and the nominee of our equity incentive trust designated to certain employees of ours.
-The registered address of Nanometa Ltd. is Intershore Chambers, Road Town, Tortola, British Virgin Islands
+Box 905, Quastisky Building, Road Town, Tortola, British Virgin Islands.